yuhanH/SpadesContig_ReadCoverage/README.md

 # SpadesContig_ReadCoverage
-It is built to calculate the coverage of assembled contigs using raw fastq reads.
+It is built to calculate the coverage of assembled contigs by remapping raw fastq reads.

 ## Input
 It has six inputs.